 Importance of Condoms – Effective against STDs

-What are condoms?
 Condoms are thin covering which is used during sexual intercourse to prevent or reduce the probability of pregnancy.

-Condoms are extensively recommended for the prevention of sexually transmitted infections (STDs).
+The condom is one of the methods for birth control and also aids in preventing sexually transmitted diseases (HIV, gonorrhea, chlamydia, and trichomoniasis).
+Availability of condoms is for both males and females.
+Their use is extensively recommended for the prevention of sexually transmitted infections (STDs).
 Consistent use of condoms has shown an effective reduction in infection rates in both men and women.
 However, a condom is effective in decreasing the transmission of organisms that cause AIDS, genital herpes, cervical cancer, genital warts, syphilis, chlamydia, gonorrhea, and other diseases.

 What is a sexually transmitted disease (STD)?

 Sexually transmitted diseases also known as venereal diseases (VD) are a group of infectious diseases which is caused by bacteria, yeast or virus.
 These diseases are transmitted from one person to another through unprotected sexual contact.